 Check with your private loan lender to find out if a U.S. Social Security Number (SSN) is required of the student or only of the cosigner at the time of application.
 For some loan programs, applicants may need to begin the SSN application process before the start of the academic year.
 International students should note that they cannot obtain a U.S. Social Security Number unless they are currently living in the United States.
 The International Students & Scholars Office (ISSO) can inform students of the necessary procedures in applying for Social Security Numbers.

-International students holding a nonresident visa will be charged an International Services Charge each semester (currently $100, but subject to change) to cover the services provided by Columbia’s International Students & Scholars Office (ISSO), located in International House, 524 Riverside Drive.
-One of the benefits is affiliate status with International House, including access to many activities scheduled there.
+International students holding a nonresident visa will be charged an International Services Charge each semester (currently $110, but subject to change) to cover the services provided by Columbia’s International Students & Scholars Office (ISSO).
 The ISSO also provides assistance with student visa questions.
-In addition, a one-time administrative processing fee (currently $100) will be assessed for newly admitted international students for Columbia University visa supervision.
-Please feel free to contact ISSO at 212-854-3587 or visit the website.
+In addition, a one-time administrative processing fee (currently $103) will be assessed for newly admitted international students for Columbia University visa supervision.
+Please feel free to contact ISSO at 212-854-3587 or visit the ISSO Website.